5.1 - Delivery of Australia’s Open Government National Action Plan

 A selection panel, comprising Co-Chairs of Australia’s Open Government Interim Working Group (Dr Steven Kennedy and Fiona McLeod) and the Hon Murray Kellam AO, assessed nominations against published selection criteria.
 The panel made recommendations to Government on the appointment of members.

 On 21 July 2017, the Government appointed individuals to Australia’s first Open Government Forum.

 The first meeting of the Open Government Forum, which also served as a handover from the Open Government Interim Working Group, was held in Canberra on Friday 28 July, 2017.
 At this meeting, the Open Government Forum also ratified its terms of reference.
-It is envisioned that the Open Government Forum will continue to meet approximately every two months.
+The Forum met two additional times in 2017, and is expected to continue to meet approximately every two months.
+As part of each meeting, the Forum monitors implementation of Australia’s Open Government commitments.

 Government: Department of the Treasury, Department of Innovation, Industry and Science, Department of the Prime Minister and Cabinet, Attorney-General’s Department, Digital Transformation Agency, NSW Information and Privacy Commission, Office of the Australian Information Commissioner, Department of Finance, National Archives Australia, Department of the Environment and Energy.